 - 20% of those surveyed still hoped to attend their first-choice college

 The decision to attend college in the fall has become more complicated for many students.
-Not only are many schools suffering for funding, but tuition that was once affordable may not be any longer.
+Not only are many schools suffering for funding, but once affordable, tuition may not be any longer.
 About 63% of students surveyed weren’t confident they’d be able to attend their first-choice college.
 For more than 20% of them, the cost was the primary concern.
 About 12% had family health concerns.

 How Have Colleges and Universities Been Affected?

 Colleges and universities rely on funding to keep their doors open to students.
-For public schools, most of that funding comes from the state while private colleges receive private donations.
-Most schools rely to some degree on tuition as well, and some schools, particularly two-year schools and community colleges, receive a significant amount of government funding.
+For public schools, most of that funding comes from the state, while private colleges receive private donations.
+Most schools rely on tuition to some degree, and some schools, particularly two-year schools and community colleges, receive a significant amount of government funding.
 Students themselves rely on federal financial aid as well as private and state grants to pay for their tuition.

-In the wake of the COVID-19 crisis, the state of the United States economy is in flux.
-A majority of schools have attempted to take their classes online at least to some degree, and many have sent students home.
+In the wake of the COVID-19 crisis, the economy of the United States is in flux.
+Most schools have attempted to take their classes online at least to some degree, and many have sent students home.
 Most experts agree that asking students to leave campus is the safest option, but it leaves schools facing the challenge of issuing refunds on housing and dining plans.
-The University of Western Florida estimates about $1.2 million in housing refunds while the University of Maine System estimates closer to $13 million, over 2% of its budgeted revenue for the year.
+The University of Western Florida estimates about $1.2 million in housing refunds, while the University of Maine System estimates closer to $13 million, over 2% of its budgeted revenue for the year.

 Here are some of the other ways COVID-19 has affected higher education:

-- Dozens of college and universities including Yale, Brown, and Duke have announced hiring freezes for the coming year.
+- Dozens of colleges and universities, including Yale, Brown, and Duke, have announced hiring freezes for the coming year.

 - The NCAA has released a revised financial distribution plan, lowering allocations to Division I institutions by $375 million for 2020.

-- Ohio University is putting a pause on planning personnel cuts slated to reduce the budget by $26 million over the next three years.
+- Ohio University is pausing planning personnel cuts slated to reduce the budget by $26 million over the next three years.

-- Schools across the country are forced to cut hours for student workers including teaching assistants, resident advisers, dining workers, library workers, and IT support staffers.
+- Schools nationwide are forced to cut hours for student workers, including teaching assistants, resident advisers, dining workers, library workers, and IT support staffers.

-- New York University has announced their intention to pay all student workers through the end of the semester – others are offering temporary paid time off or remote work opportunities.
+- New York University has announced its intention to pay all student workers through the end of the semester – others are offering temporary paid time off or remote work opportunities.

 It is safe to assume that every college and university in the country has been affected by the current health crisis to some degree.
-Campuses all over the country have been forced to send students home, some helping cover the costs themselves.
-Colleges that already have online learning systems in place may be faring better than others, but there are certainly adjustments to be made.
+Campuses nationwide have been forced to send students home, some helping cover the costs.
+Colleges that already have online learning systems in place may be faring better than others, but there are certain adjustments to be made.

 Will the Stimulus Package Help?

 With businesses around the country closing their doors, millions of workers are being forced to stay home.
-To some degree, big businesses are able to offer their employees the opportunity to work from home or may be able to offer sick pay for forced leave.
-For smaller businesses, however, the consequences of even a week’s closure have been devastating.
+To some degree, big companies can offer their employees the opportunity to work from home or may be able to provide sick pay for forced leave.
+For smaller companies, however, the consequences of even a week’s closure have been devastating.

 Though emergency federal funding may provide some benefit in the coming weeks, the long-term effects of the pandemic will likely be felt for years to come.
-Colleges and Universities expect to see a decline in both enrollment and student housing occupancy while the economy itself could take the better part of a decade to return to its pre-pandemic state.
+Colleges and Universities expect to see a decline in enrollment and student housing occupancy.
+At the same time, the economy itself could take the better part of a decade to return to its pre-pandemic state.

 Tips for Surviving the Pandemic as a College Student

-Current college students have found themselves in the midst of a difficult situation as the current pandemic forces them from their classes and even their dorm rooms.
-Though many schools are making an effort to continue education online, resources vary from one school to another.
-Community college students may have the benefit of being closer to home (many students commute from home) or may already be attending online classes.
+Current college students have found themselves amid a problematic situation as the current pandemic forces them from their classes and even their dorm rooms.
+Though many schools are trying to continue education online, resources vary from one school to another.
+Community college students may benefit from being closer to home (many students commute from home) or may already be attending online classes.

-Though every student’s situation is different, the following tips may help in the midst of the current crisis:
+Though every student’s situation is different, the following tips may help amid the current crisis:

-- Know that on March 25th, U.S. education secretary Betsy DeVos announced that the department will stop collection actions and garnishing the wages of borrowers who are behind on their student loan payments.
+- On March 25th, U.S. Education Secretary Betsy DeVos announced that the department would stop collection actions and garnish borrowers' wages behind on their student loan payments.

-- Individual lenders including landlords, mortgage companies, and utility providers may be able to provide assistance in the form of waived late fees or forbearance – contact your lender directly.
+- Individual lenders, including landlords, mortgage companies, and utility providers, may be able to assist in the form of waived late fees or forbearance – contact your lender directly.

 - Mental health resources are available online for those struggling with increased stress or anxiety – many insurance providers have begun to cover telehealth visits.

-The pandemic situation changes greatly from one day to the next and many college students find themselves wondering what the future holds.
+The pandemic situation changes significantly from one day to the next, and many college students find themselves wondering what the future holds.
 In this moment, the best thing to do is follow state and federal regulations to keep yourself and others safe and healthy.
 Take advantage of the resources available to students during this time and do your part to help the country get through it.